House Of The Dragon Season 2 Recap: What To Remember Before Season 3

 11. Helaena Knows More Than Everyone Thinks

-Helaena became more direct in the Season 2 finale than she has ever been.
+Helaena becomes more direct in the Season 2 finale than she has ever been.
 For much of the show, her dreamer ability has lived in strange little lines, cryptic warnings, and moments that only make sense after the damage arrives.
 But in the finale, she confronts Aemond more plainly.

 She tells him Aegon will be king again.
 She tells him he will die in the God’s Eye.
 Aemond has Vhagar, the regency, power, fear, and military force, but Helaena has something he cannot command: knowledge of what may be coming.